Anu-km/Ai_Translator/README.md

 Required Libraries & Install Commands: tkinter (Built-in with Python)

-No need to install separately; comes with Python.
+⚓No need to install separately; comes with Python.

-googletrans (For translation)
+🧨googletrans (For translation)

 Install with: